cogentcore/core/README.md

 * On desktop (mac, windows, linux), [glfw](https://github.com/go-gl/glfw) is used for initializing the GPU.
 * Mobile (android, ios)...
+  - When developing for Android on macOS, it is critical to set `Emulated Performance` -> `Graphics` to `Software` in the `Android Virtual Device Manager (AVD)`; otherwise, the app will crash on startup.
+This is because macOS does not support direct access to the underlying hardware GPU in the Android Emulator.
+You can see more information how to do this [in the Android developer documentation](https://developer.android.com/studio/run/emulator-acceleration).
+Please note that this issue will not affect end-users of your app, only you while you develop it.
+Also, due to the typically bad performance of the emulated device GPU on macOS, it is recommended that you use a more modern emulated device than the default Pixel 3a.
+Finally, you should always test your app on a real mobile device if possible to see what it is actually like.

 # Selecting a GPU Device